-A lot of people already know how Domestic Energy works, but what many don’t know is that there are a lot of key differences between Business Energy and Domestic Energy that should be taken into consideration.
+A lot of people already know how Domestic Energy works.
+But, what many don’t know is that there are a lot of key differences between Business Energy and Domestic Energy.

-If you are someone who is currently running a business of whatever size, you are probably aware that keeping your costs in check is something that should not be thrown in the backburner.
+If you are someone who is currently running a business, you are probably aware that keeping your costs in check is something that should not be thrown in the backburner.

-So, whether your business is currently based at home, or you’re running a small restaurant in the heart of the city – you might want to consider switching energy suppliers or contracts that can properly meet your needs and maximise your income.
+So, whether your business is currently based at home, or you’re running a small restaurant in the heart of the city – you might want to consider switching energy suppliers or contracts.

-This entire article will properly explain to you the key differences between Business and Domestic Energy, including how they’re priced, which one is technically cheaper, and even what type of tariff you should go for if you’re working from home.
+This entire article will properly explain to you the key differences between Business and Domestic Energy.
+Including their prices, which one is technically cheaper, and even what type of tariff you should go for if you’re working from home.

 Is Business Energy cheaper than Domestic Energy?

 It’s quite inevitable that these extra charges (VAT and CCL) will hike up the costs of business energy, which gives domestic consumers an advantage.
-That being said, when looking for business energy tariffs – always make sure that you are not taking unit rates at face value.
+So when looking for business energy tariffs – always make sure that you are not taking unit rates at face value.

 VAT and CCL, however, still come with a couple of exceptions that might make a significant difference on your energy bill:

-- If you are using renewable energy, you are not required to pay CCL.
+- If you are using renewable energy, there’s no need to pay CCL.

-- If you are running a B&B, a care facility/home, or a campsite, you are also not required to pay CCL.
+- If you are running a B&B, a care facility/home, or a campsite, there is also no need to pay CCL.
 On top of that, you will only be paying a 5% VAT.

 Generally, business energy is usually cheaper as opposed to domestic energy.
-However, price fluctuations happen more often for the former, but it will only affect business energy customers at contract renewal time.
+Price fluctuations happen more often for the former, but it will only affect business energy customers at contract renewal time.

 Still, keep in mind that whether it’s domestic or business energy – prices will always vary.